Apply to the PA program

 The admission process is highly competitive.
+Select candidates are interviewed, and admitted students are chosen from those interviews.
 Recently admitted students have a GPA well above the minimum and have documented hours above the minimum of 1,000.
 Competitive applicants will have superior oral and written communications skill and have an understanding and commitment to the physician assistant role and mission.

-- An undergraduate degree, earned prior to the fall start date of the WMU PA program curriculum.
+A bachelor's degree, earned before the fall start date of the WMU PA program.

-- Six required prerequisite courses, taken at any accredited four-year institution, equivalent to WMU course options, completed prior to Dec.
-31, with a grade of C or above.
+Six required prerequisite courses, completed before Dec.
+31, with a grade of C or better.

-Before submitting an application to this competitive selection process, consider if you can answer "yes" to the following questions:
+Before you submit your application for this competitive selection process, consider if you can answer "yes" to the following questions:

 - Have you exhibited an ability to meet the demands of the program as shown by GPA and grade trends or patterns?